WK APIG Scholarship (Australia)

 Entry Criteria

-- Applications for the Scholarship are open to current APIG members under the age of 36 on the submission close date (Friday, 18 July 2025).
+• Applications for the Scholarship are open to current APIG members under the age of 36 on the submission close date (Friday, 17 July 2026).

-- Applicants must be actively involved in financial lines or professional indemnity insurance in Australia.
+• Applicants must be actively involved in financial lines or professional indemnity insurance in Australia.

-- Approval from your company / employer to attend your nominated conference
+• Approval from your company / employer to attend your nominated conference.

-- Members of the APIG National Committee and employees of Wotton Kearney are ineligible.
+• Members of the APIG National Committee and employees of Wotton Kearney are ineligible.

 How to apply

-- In a few words, what makes you proud to work in the financial lines insurance industry in Australia.
+3. In a few words, what makes you proud to work in the financial lines insurance industry in Australia.

-2024 Winner – Grace Coleman, AXA XL
+2024 – Grace Coleman, Senior Claims Specialist, AXA XL

 View Grace’s submission here.